tmbeck/mlp/_posts/2020-09-05-the-story-so-far.md

 ### A note on updates

 I've noticed that if you update conda using `conda update --all`, it will try to pull in the latest version of `cudatoolkit`, which as of this writing is `cudatoolkit-11.0.221-h6bb024c_0`.
 This is safe to do, but you will need to downgrade back to `cudatoolkit-10.2`.
+This seems to be due to how anaconda handles/prioritizes packages from various channels.
 Below is an example.

 #### Upgrading conda (only showing cudatoolkit for visbility - your output will differ)